nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 `e done 1` <br/>

 Example scenario: <br/>
-Let's say you have added one event and the event is over.
-You can mark it as complete by entering `event done 1`.
+Let's say you have added one event to your list and the event is over.
+You can mark it as complete by entering `event done 1`in the terminal.
 The status will change from `Up-coming` to `Done` as shown below.

 Expected Outcome: <br/>